 Continue to actively use KQED Teach and/or KQED Learn, including:

-- Participating in KQED Teach courses
+- Taking KQED Teach Media Academy courses

-- Having your classrooms participate in Discussions and youth media challenges on KQED Learn
+- Having your classrooms participate in Discussions and youth media challenges on KQED Learn (secondary teachers only)

 - Regularly share KQED resources and announcements with your professional network via social media, email, word-of-mouth, etc.